david-rockwood/fimpad/README.md

 python -m fimpad
 ```

+## AI Help In FIMpad

+Hit Alt+h and a new tab will be opened in FIMpad.
+That tab will be filled with a long system prompt that contains this README.
+Your caret will be placed in the right place for you to just begin typing and press Ctrl+Enter, and then get an informed response from the LLM in chat; as long as you have a good connection to an LLM server.
+If you don't have a connection to an LLM server, you can scroll up and read the README with your brain, like a primitive savage!

+This is a very long and thorough README, so on some machines and on larger models the first prompt may take a while to get a response.
+But the LLM will know a lot about how FIMpad works.

 ## The Server

 FIMpad requires a connection to an LLM server that provides an OpenAI compatible endpoint.
 By default FIMpad looks for this endpoint at the base path of `http://localhost:8080`.
 This base path can be changed in the FIMpad settings window.